kstenschke/tictac-track/README.md

 `r -2` - Resume entry 2 places before latest entry.
 Stops running entry, if any.

+If the given argument is no existing ID, but there is an entry w/ such a task number, the system suggest to resume the related entry.

 ### Command: day (d) - Add an all-day entry

 "All-day" = spanning configured required hours/day)